 Clicking Save creates the provider and takes you to a separate page where you can view information about the provider, such as activity logs, configurations, and any unregistered instances of your account.

-For information on how to create a new provider for Azure, see this video.
+For information on how to create a new provider for Azure, see this knowledge base article.